 Why Do People Engage in Triangulation?

 People are often seeking an alliance with someone to support their position.
-Individuals are drawn to connection and tribes, especially when they are faced with a challenge.
-They want to be understood and validated, so they may seek out this affirmation through manipulating people in order to get them on their “side.”
+Individuals are drawn to connections and tribes, especially when they are faced with a challenge.
+They want to be understood and validated, so they may seek out this affirmation by manipulating people to get them on their “side.”